ppresto/aws-consul-esm/README.md

 ```

 ### Upgrade consul to run agents
 An agent should be deployed to K8s if using this repo's infrastructure so skip this step.
-This terraform above creates a helm values file when installing Consul.
+The terraform above creates a helm values file when installing Consul.
 This can be found for each Consul cluster.
 For example, consul1 cluster used these helm values `./quickstart/1vpc-2eks/consul_helm_values/yaml/auto-consul-vpc1-consul1-values-server-sd.yaml`.
 This file can be used directly with `helm upgrade` to test various configurations.

 Example: Running helm upgrade